The tags column holds words and/or phrases that help you group your items using these keywords.

 Reading the tags column

-The column_values object enables you to return column-specific subfields by sending a fragment in your query.
+You can query the tags column using the column_values object that enables you to return column-specific subfields by sending a fragment in your query.
 Values for the tags column are of the TagsValue type.

 query {